winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 ## Summary
-Beyond being a DIY exercise, investigating a topic through Twitter that has already been covered extensively within the news doesn’t seem to yield much new information worth noting.
-We can see people are talking about a breach of trust, #deleteFacebook, and the data scandal in relation to politics – as was reported.
+Beyond being a DIY exercise, investigating a topic through Twitter that has already been covered extensively within the news doesn’t yield much new information worth noting.
+We can see people are talking about a breach of trust, #deleteFacebook and the data scandal in relation to politics – as was reported.
 Evaluating the methods used has also provided challenges.
-Particularly with the neural embeddings as in reduced dimensional space the data in visualisations is subject to compression.
-Overall this as provided a way to think about the initial reactions to the topic visually.
+Particularly with the neural embeddings, as in reduced dimensional space, the data in visualisations are subject to compression.
+Overall this has provided a way to think about the initial reactions to the topic visually and differently to other approaches that have been taken within this blog.
 Its results will be used for further discussion in a later post.

 ---